 Best for Tweens: Herschel Trade Carry-On

 For the stylish tween in your life, this Herschel Trade Carry-On Bag is sure to turn heads at the airport.
 The suitcase is protected by a durable, ABS hardshell, with full-rotation wheels, top and side carry handles, and a telescoping handle for easy navigation.
 Inside, the 21.5 x 14 x 9-inch case features zip mesh pockets and adjustable garment straps to help hold things down.
 A TSA-approved zipper-lock also offers peace of mind.
-With two, sleek gradient colors to choose from, including black/grey and silver/rose, this Herschel carry-on makes for a trendy choice.
+With eighteen, sleek colors and patterns to choose from, including neon pink, highlight, and silver birch, this Herschel carry-on makes for a trendy choice.

 Best Spinner: American Tourister Disney Hard-Sided Spinner